oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 ### Prerequisites

-* Environment with Oracle Autonomous Database 26ai
+* Environment with Oracle AI Database 26ai

 ## Task 1: Create credential and tables to store the document, chunks, and vectors